Jacob Gould Schurman: International and governmental career

+Schurman served as United States Ambassador to Greece and Montenegro in 1912–13.
+In 1914 he declared support for female suffrage.

+During World War I he insisted that American rights be respected; after the sinking of the Lusitania he pointed out that the action threatened to erase the distinction between combatants and non-combatants.
+In 1917 he was appointed a member of the New York State Food Commission, but resigned in June 1918 to go to France as lecturer to American soldiers.

-Schurman served as United States Ambassador to Greece in 1912–13, Minister to China between 1921 and 1925, and then as Ambassador to Germany between 1925 and 1929, a position twice previously held by Cornell's first president Andrew Dickson White.
+After the war, he opposed many of the policies of Woodrow Wilson, but under Warren Harding, after resigning as president of Cornell in 1920, he was Minister to China between 1921 and 1925, and then as Ambassador to Germany between 1925 and 1929, a position twice previously held by Cornell's first president Andrew Dickson White.
 In 1917 Schurman was appointed honorary chairman of the American Relief Committee for Greeks of Asia Minor, an organization which provided humanitarian relief to Ottoman Greeks during the Greek genocide.
 He retired to Bedford Hills, New York in 1930.

 In 1960, Cornell named the administrative wing of its veterinary school Jacob Gould Schurman Hall in his honor.
 In 2021, the Cornell Filipino Association sought to discredit Schurman due to the work of the Philippine Commission and demanded that his name be removed from the building.
-After hearing from both sides, Cornell President Martha Pollack rejected the move. in 1967, Jacob Gould Schurman III endowed the Schurman professorships in his honor.
+After hearing from both sides, Cornell President Martha Pollack rejected the move.
+In 1967, Jacob Gould Schurman III endowed the Schurman professorships in his honor.
 Cornell describes them as "one of the most prestigious chairs at the university."

 Personal life

-Jacob Gould Schurman married Barbara Forrest Munro (1865–1930) in 1884; they had seven children, including youngest daughter Dorothy Schurman Hawes, who wrote about China.
+Schurman married Barbara Forrest Munro (1865–1930) in 1884; they had seven children, including youngest daughter Dorothy Schurman Hawes, who wrote about China.
+Schurman's father-in-law was George Munro; in 1881, he endowed Schurman the chair in English literature and philosophy at Dalhousie University, where Munro was the principal benefactor.